-There are 27 rescued ponies at the Hill View Farm, whose background varies from being rescued as orphan foals in Ooty to being retired ex-cart ponies from Maharasthra or confiscated ex-circus ponies from Kerala.
+There are over 50 rescued ponies at the Hill View Farm, whose background varies from being rescued as orphan foals in Ooty to being retired ex-cart ponies from Maharasthra or confiscated ex-circus ponies from Kerala.
 We also have couple of young ones that are either born at the farm to rescued female ponies that were pregnant already as they came or that were very young when they were rescued together with their mothers.

 The Hill View Farm Animal Refuge is home to over 160 donkeys.
 They have been rescued as abandoned and injured on roadsides, as abandoned after a construction project was over or retired from their work in brick kilns and mines.
 Some are born in the farm to females that were pregnant on arrival.

 Ooty is a popular tourist destination and as a result, has become also known for its tourist riding horses that offer visitors a chance to experience horse riding.
 Unfortunately, most of the horses and ponies used for tourist riding do not have stables or safe paddocks to go to in the evenings when their working day is over.
 Therefore their owners just let them roam free on the roadsides.
 This is very harmful and dangerous for the horses who easily fall victim of traffic accidents or they get seriously sick by ingesting plastic rubbish from the overflowing dustbins where they search for rice left overs to eat.
 Many horses die of colic when the plastic impacts their intestines, eventually causing a rupture.
 At the Hill View Farm we have many rescued ponies that were left orphan because their mothers died of plastic impaction colic.
 However, rescuing all the horses and ponies off from the Ooty streets is not possible because they are not abandoned but have owners.